Skip to main content

 • Content (required) — the extra system-prompt text.
 Typically 2-6 sentences covering library choice, env-var names, rate limits, pagination style, and gotchas.

-• Enabled (default on) — unchecking keeps the fragment in storage but stops it from matching.
+• Enabled (default on) — setting it false keeps the fragment in storage but stops it from matching.

 Writing good fragments